softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 The confusion matrix clearly visualizes the comparison between the supervised(left) and unsupervised(right).
 The supervised classification reached around 85% accuracy, whereas, for the unsupervised model, there were a lot of misclassifications and reached around 60% accuracy.
 Nevertheless, does it mean the model was wrong?

  ![](https://communicationWhales.github.io/assets/img/classifications.png)
-In the image above in cluster C, we have two different spectrogram images, which the clustering algorithm grouped together.
+In the image above, for example in cluster C, we have two different spectrogram images, which the clustering algorithm grouped together, as they share the same features, thus viewing them as the same call type.
 However, humans classified them as different call types, specifically N07 and N09.
 This raises the question, did the humans misclassify them, or did the unsupervised clustering?

 ### Orca-Slang
 ORCA-SLANG is a machine-driven, multi-stage, semi-supervised, deep-learning framework for killer whale (Orcinus Orca) call type identification, designed for large-scale recognition of known call types and sub-call patterns and/or unlabeled vocalization categories.